fleray/python_completed_request/README.md

 The result is stored as Excel sheet in "output_<YOUR_FILE>.xlsx" file containing 5 tabs:

  - TAB 1: Param.
-Queries - raw queries from completed_requeest: if "Named" or "Positional" parameters exist, they are left "as is"
+Queries - raw queries from completed_request: if "Named" or "Positional" parameters exist, they are left "as is"

  - TAB 2: Param.
-Queries (Aggregated) - same as previous but exactly queries are agreggated
+Queries (Aggregated) - same as previous (TAB 1) but agreggated

  - TAB 3: Normalized Queries (Aggregated) - in this tab <b>all values</b>  get "parametrized": this is to easily group Queries by the "most generic template statement" (i.e. not taking into account any "value").

  - TAB 4: Valued Queries - each parameter is replaced by the associated "Named" or "Positional" parameter value

- - TAB 5: Valued Queries (Aggregated) - same as previous but Aggregated
+ - TAB 5: Valued Queries (Aggregated) - same as previous (TAB 4) but Aggregated

 To conclude: